CheopsForTheEdge/cheops/README.md

 - run any kind of command for any scenario (push a log in a supervision system, ...)

-Webhooks are often available in current messanging tools and can be a good way to inform a team of operators, where they usually discuss, that something happened on a resource.
+Webhooks are often available in current messaging tools and can be a good way to inform a team of operators, where they usually discuss, that something happened on a resource.